premthomas/keras-image-classification/README.md

 Our target (test) accuracy will be anything over 90%.

 ## 2. Learnings so far ...
-On the offset, let me remind you that we have three months to complete this project.
+On the offset, let me remind you that we had three months to complete this project.

 There are two kinds of Classifiers that exist.
 One is a Binary classifier (like Dog Vs. Cat) and the multi-class classifier.
 To understand if our algorithm works correctly, we will have to use 3 or more classes.
 We will start with three for our understanding and check to see how we cn increase the number of classes.
 The rules of Flickr27 state that each picture will contain only one of the 27 logos which have been categorised.
 Hence our code will evaluate the whole image at once and will categorise it as one of the three classes that we choose.
 We currently do not intend on training a background class which acts as a fail-safe. (should the logo detected not be in one of the three classes we have trained it for.
 Thinking about it in the most basic way, 3 classes would mean that if the model was to take a random guess, the prediction would be right 33.3% of the time.
 Any increase from here suggests that the model is learning and as the number gets higher, it would be difficult to improve on it.